Tips for Establishing and Maintaining Medical Filing Systems

 Define a Procedure for Protecting and Destroying Documents

 All medical office filing systems should include a procedure to destroy old documents.
-If a patient gets transferred, requests a record elimination, or simply disappears for over 10 years; those documents need a safe way to be eliminated.
-Usually this means a combination of shredding all paperwork and/or disposing of the remains in a locked garbage receptacle.
+If a patient gets transferred, requests a record elimination, or simply disappears for over ten years, those documents need a safe way to be eliminated.
+Usually, this means a combination of shredding all paperwork and/or disposing of the remains in a locked garbage receptacle.

 In addition, all documents stored in medical filing systems should be protected within the office.
 This means locking filing cabinets that are not in use and making sure all are locked and secure at the end of each business day.